 Explore FREE downloadable educational materials.

 - Initial symptoms of smallpox illness included anorexia, vomiting, malaise, high fever, chills, headache, backache, severe abdominal pain, pharyngitis, and extreme exhaustion.
 A rash might have also been visible in light-skinned individuals.
-Rash lesions would begin after the fever resolved and appear in the back of the mouth, behind the oral cavity (oropharynx), followed by the face, arms, and legs, and would eventually spread to the torso, palms, and soles.
-Within four days, rash lesions developed and progressed from macules to papules, then to vesicles within 4 to 5 days.
-In another one or two days, the vesicles evolved into round, firm pustules found deep in the dermis.
-Crusting and scabbing of the lesions usually began on the ninth day and the crusts generally began to fall off about 2 weeks after the onset of the rash.2 Monkeypox, another orthopoxvirus, is similar in symptoms to smallpox but generally milder.
-With monkeypox, infected individuals develop swelling of the lymph nodes.3
+Rash lesions appear in the back of the mouth, behind the oral cavity (oropharynx), followed by the face, arms, and legs, and would eventually spread to the torso, palms, and soles of feet once fever has resolved.
+These lesions then progress to blisters within 4 to 5 days, with crusting and scabbing of the lesions beginning about the ninth day fall off about 2 weeks after rash onset.
+Monkeypox (mpox), another orthopoxvirus, is similar in symptoms to smallpox but generally milder.
+Mpox infected individuals also develop swelling of the lymph nodes.

-- Complications of smallpox included severe bacterial infections of the skin and organs, sepsis, pneumonia, encephalitis (brain inflammation), and keratitis (inflammation of the cornea).4 The most common long-term health consequence of smallpox was scarring, which occurred all over the body but most often on the face.
+- Complications of smallpox included severe bacterial infections of the skin and organs, sepsis, pneumonia, encephalitis (brain inflammation), and keratitis (inflammation of the cornea).
+The most common long-term health consequence of smallpox was scarring, which occurred all over the body but most often on the face.
 Additional sequelae included stillbirths and miscarriages, infertility in males, osteomyelitis, encephalitis, and blindness.
-Persons who recover from smallpox illness developed long-term immunity.5 Historically, Variola Major was fatal in approximately 30 percent of cases.6 Complications of monkeypox include sepsis, encephalitis, eye infections that may result in blindness, bronchopneumonia, and other secondary infections.
-According the World Health Organization (WHO), death from monkeypox has historically occurred in 0 and 11 percent of cases.
-More recently, the WHO estimates death rates from monkey pox to be between 3 and 6 percent.7
+Persons who recover from smallpox illness developed long-term immunity.
+Historically, Variola Major was fatal in approximately 30 percent of cases.
+Complications of mpox include sepsis, encephalitis, eye infections that may result in blindness, bronchopneumonia, and other secondary infections.
+According the World Health Organization (WHO), death from mpox has historically occurred in 0 and 11 percent of cases.
+More recently, the WHO estimates death rates from mpox to be between 3 and 6 percent.

-- Smallpox is contagious; however, transmission generally requires extended face-to-face contact with an infected person.
-It can also be transmitted through respiratory droplets when an infected individual sneezes or coughs.
-The virus is rarely spread through airborne transmission – meaning the virus remains in the air for an extended period of time and may even circulate in a building’s ventilation system.
-Coming into contact with scabs or the fluid (pus) contained in the smallpox rash pustules or bedding and clothing that has come into contact with scabs or fluid can also cause smallpox infection.8 9
+- Smallpox is contagious, with transmission generally requiring extended face-to-face contact with an infected person.
+It can also be transmitted through respiratory droplets when an infected individual sneezes or coughs; however, is rarely an airborne virus.
+Coming into contact with scabs or the fluid (pus) in smallpox blisters can also cause smallpox infection.

-- Using the MedAlerts search engine, as of the CDC's October 31, 2022 VAERS data release, there had been 7,064 adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) in connection with smallpox-containing vaccines.
-Nearly 85 percent of smallpox vaccine-related adverse events occurring in adults 17-49 years of age.
-Of these smallpox-vaccine related adverse event reports to VAERS, 964 were classified as serious, and 20 deaths were reported.
-Over half of the reported deaths occurred in adults 17-49 years of age.
+- Using the MedAlerts search engine, as of the CDC’s January 26, 2024 VAERS data release, there had been 7,794 adverse events reported to the Vaccine Adverse Events Reporting System (VAERS) in connection with smallpox-containing vaccines.
+Nearly 80 percent of smallpox vaccine-related adverse events occurring in adults 18-49 years of age.
+Of these smallpox-vaccine related adverse event reports to VAERS, 1,000 were classified as serious, and 23 deaths were reported.
+Over 65 percent of the reported deaths occurred in adults 18-49 years of age.

-- Smallpox and monkeypox vaccine manufacturers are shielded from liability under the 2005 Public Readiness and Emergency Preparedness (PREP) Act when a vaccine or drug developed in response to a health emergency causes the death or permanent injury of an individual who receives it during pre-licensure clinical trials or after it is released for public use.15 16 Individuals who die or suffer serious harm due to the administration of covered countermeasures, such as smallpox vaccines, may be eligible to receive compensation through the Countermeasures Injury Compensation Program (CICP).17 For more information on the liability shield and injury compensation, visit NVIC’s FAQ on Emergency Use Vaccines (EUA) & Vaccine Injury Compensation.
+- As of January 2024, ACAM 2000 and JYNNEOS vaccines are EUA vaccines and are considered a countermeasures.
+As such, U.S. vaccine manufacturers are shielded from vaccine injury liability claims.
+Individuals who die or suffer serious harm due to the administration of covered countermeasures, such as smallpox vaccines, may be eligible to receive compensation through the Countermeasures Injury Compensation Program (CICP).
+For more information on the liability shield and injury compensation, visit NVIC’s FAQ on Emergency Use Vaccines (EUA) & Vaccine Injury Compensation.

 Food & Drug Administration (FDA)